June 22, 2024

 The Saugatuck-Douglas Care-A-Van Parade and Pride in the Park Festival take place June 1.

 June is a great time to visit Grand Rapids.
 Why not turn your trip to the Pride Festival into a mini-vacation?
-Take a look at the wide range of hotels options available.
+Take a look at the wide range of hotel options available.
 Looking for something cozier?
 Our Bed and Breakfasts will not disappoint.
 Do you love the outdoors?
 Then check out our campgrounds.

 History of Grand Rapids Pride Festival